Progressive priest retires - an appreciation and a vacancy

 Peter’s retirement leaves us looking for a successor who shares his vision and understanding and who can build on the foundations he has laid.
 His innovations have included the use of Living the Question material for Lent and Advent study and the establishment of a fortnightly meeting of the “Spiritual but Not Necessarily Religious”.
 While much of Peter’s teaching was to his congregation, he did occasionally broadcast on local radio and SBNNR certainly started to reach a group to whom church attendance was some sort of obstacle.
 We feel that what we have learned through Peter sets Christ’s teaching and the message of the Bible in a context entirely compatible with a 21st century understanding of the world.
 We feel that there are many who would welcome and benefit from that same knowledge if only we could get it to them.
 But we don’t know how.
 Maybe our next priest will be able to show us, hopefully leading us by a route that feels natural and right.

-The vacancy will be advertised on the Worcester diocesan website and in Church Times in mid-September.
-The Parish Profile will be posted on the Malvern Link with Cowleigh parish website at that time.
-In the meantime, Martin Purser is happy to hear from anyone who would like to know more about the the parish.
+The vacancy has been advertised on the Worcester diocesan website .
+The Parish Profile can be downloaded from the Malvern Link with Cowleigh parish website.
+Martin Purser is happy to hear from anyone who would like to know more about the the parish.

 The parish is listed in our section on churches which welcome progressive Christians